Periodical Jargon

 Journals

-• Contain scholarly articles written by experts concerning research in professional and academic fields.
+Journals contain scholarly articles authored by experts, focusing on research in professional and academic fields.